 Here are five other common types of deception you may come across in negotiation, according to Richard Shell:

 1. Lies about bottom lines and alternatives.

 A counterpart’s statements about just how low (or high) she’ll go should be taken with a grain of salt, writes Shell.
-Avoid being had by researching the other side’s claims and reputation, and by exploring your alternatives to the current deal.
+Avoid being had by researching the other side’s claims and reputation, and by exploring your alternatives to the current deal before you commit.

 2. “Too good to be true” offers.

-Beware an offer that’s much better than you expected, especially from a counterpart you don’t know well.
+Beware of any offer that’s much better than you expected, especially from a counterpart you don’t know very well.
 After you commit to a lowball price, the other party might try to tack on less-desirable deal terms.
 One tip-off that you could be getting a raw deal, according to Shell, are questions that are hypothetically phrased, such as “Would you buy this today for $X?”
-If an offer is framed in the abstract, ask for more concrete wording—such as, “I am offering this to you today for $X”—and insist on seeing the fine print.
+If an offer is framed in the abstract, ask for more concrete wording—such as, “I am offering this to you today for $X”—you will want to insist on seeing the fine print.